Constitution Day, September 17: A Refresher

 An amendment can be proposed in one of two ways:

-- Two-thirds vote in the House of Representatives and the Senate is required to propose an amendment.
+• Two-thirds of the votes in the House of Representatives and the Senate are required to propose an amendment.

 Step 2: Ratification of an Amendment